farrelke/netflix-search/README.md

 ```sh
  $ netflix search
 ```
 Now type in the movie you want to watch.
-You should be presented with a list of options, use the up and down arrow keys to navigate.
-Using the right arrow key you can then select any link you would like to view and then press enter.
-This will open the link in your default browser.
+You should be presented with a list of movie titles.
+Using your arror keys you will be able to naviagate the list and goto any link you have selected by just pressing enter.

-supported links: imdb,rotten tomatoes, netflix, amazon prime.
+Currently supported links: imdb,rotten tomatoes, netflix, amazon prime.

 #### netflix go
 ```sh
  $ netflix go <movie titile>
 ```

-This will bring you directly to the netflix for the movie you want to watch if it's available.
+This will bring you directly to the movie in netflix if it is available.

 #### netflix random
 ```sh
  $ netflix random [options]
 ```

-This will present you with a random movie from netflix.
-You can make your random be filtered by the following options.
+This is basically a wrapper around netflixroulette.net where you get back a random movie.
+You can also filter what movie comes back on the following options:

-##### Options

 `-r, --rating <rating>` lowest rating movie you want to see.

-`-a, --actor <actor>` search by actor
+`-a, --actor <actor>` search by actor.

-`-d, --director <director>` search by director
+`-d, --director <director>` search by director.

-`-k, --keyword <keyword>` search by keyword
+`-k, --keyword <keyword>` search by keyword.